ellisztamas/faps/README.md

 conda deactivate
 ```

-** Important:** you need to activate the environment every time you use Python.
+**Important:** you need to activate the environment every time you use FAPS in Python.

 See the [Conda environments documentation](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#) for more details.